EliAndrewC/l7r/setting/l7r.md

 After losing Toshi Ranbo to the Tsume and then failing to take it back, the Lion don't want to fail again.
 To ensure victory, they are doing two things different from last time.

-First, they're taking their time to gather their forces, making arrangements with daimyo throughout the eastern Lion clan to work out exactly how many troops will be sent, who will be in charge of each group, etc.  These arrangements will include detailed plans for their supply lines to avoid their previous issues with troops being recalled when the invasion took longer than anticipated.
+First, they're taking their time to gather their forces, making arrangements with daimyo throughout the eastern Lion Clan to work out exactly how many troops will be sent, who will be in charge of each group, etc.  These arrangements will include detailed plans for their supply lines to avoid their previous issues with troops being recalled when the invasion took longer than anticipated.

 Second, they're sending a covert team of peasant mercenaries into Toshi Ranbo to blend into the general population and wait for the invasion.
 When the time comes, they'll launch a surprise attack from within the city, opening the southwest city gate for the approaching Lion army, which will send a large force on horseback ahead of their main army to reinforce the men holding the city gates.
 This will bypass the dangerous and costly process of filling in the city's moats, scaling the walls, etc.